canonical/rockcraft/docs/reference.rst

 overlay
 ^^^^^^^
-Creates part layers over the base filesystem.
+Execute operations defined for each part on a layer over the base filesystem, potentially modifying its contents.

 build
 ^^^^^